PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ## Demo Programs

-There are a number of demo programs that show how to use UserSettings to create a richer experience for your users by remember the last value input into input elements or by adding a Combobox with a history of previously entered values.
+There are a number of demo programs that show how to use UserSettings to create a richer experience for your users by remembering the last value input into input elements or by adding a Combobox with a history of previously entered values.
 These upgrades make for a much easier to use GUI, especially when you find yourself typing in the same values or using the same files/folders.

 ## Brief Caution - User Settings Stick Around